aquasecurity/tracee/docs/install/headers.md

 # Linux Headers

-In order to compile the eBPF program, Tracee needs some of the Linux kernel headers.
+In order to compile the kernel version specific eBPF object, Tracee needs some of the Linux kernel headers.
 Depending on your Linux distribution, there may be different ways to obtain them.

 - On Ubuntu/Debian/Arch/Manjaro install the `linux-headers` package.
 - On CentOS/Fedora install the `kernel-headers` and `kernel-devel` packages.